10 of our most important Ecuador traditions

 Día de Muertos – Day of the Dead

-Though Día de los Muertos is usually associated with Mexican skulls, it is a holiday tradition in Ecuador as well, which takes place during the first few days of November.
+Día de los Muertos usually features Mexican skulls, but Ecuador also celebrates this tradition during the first few days of November.

 The belief is that, on this day, the souls of those that have passed return to the living world to visit family members.